Feature films in Official Selection

 Each Jury member votes by secret ballot.
 Decisions will be reached by an absolute majority of votes in the first two ballots and by a relative majority vote in the following ballots.
 The President and the General Director of the Festival de Cannes attend Jury deliberations but will take no part in the voting.

-The Board of Directors also designates the four members and the President of the Jury for the Cinéfondation and the short films in competition.
+The Festival de Cannes also designates the four members and the President of the Jury for the Cinéfondation and the short films in competition.

 No person having taken part in the production or exploitation of a film in competition may be on the Jury.

 The Jury for the feature films in competition is obliged to award: